-- (1) Regulations provide that along with an eligible diagnosis, the applicant must exhibit at least three substantial deficits associated with that diagnosis.
-Although there was question regarding diagnosis, the Department accepted Autism as an eligible diagnosis even though he was reported to have very mild symptoms for this diagnosis.
-Three substantial deficits in six of the major life areas are required for medical eligibility for the program and the Department determined that substantial deficits could only be determined in the area of self-care. - (2) Narrative documentation and adaptive behavior test scores did not support that the Claimant's son is substantially limited in only the area of self-direction.
-The six-year-old was reported to enjoy playing alone with cars and he asked permission to play with a board game when the Psychological evaluation was complete.
-Along with his percentage score not being rated as less than one in self-direction, the documentation clearly indicates that the child has capacity for self-direction and is not substantially limited in that area.
-The child is substantially limited in the social skill area and his actions in regard to others in his community are unacceptable.
-He ignores regulations and resists when he is requested to do something.
-The low score of 1% along with narrative descriptions support a finding that this child will not as an adult have capacity for independent living without much intervention.
-This child should have been assessed with two substantial limitations in the major life areas with the addition of one assessed in the area of Capacity for Independent Living. - (3) This child exhibits substantial deficits in only two of the major life areas and the evidence presented nor testimony support that this child requires the level of care and services provided in an ICF/MR facility, which is another requirement of the program.
+- (1) Regulations provide that along with an eligible diagnosis, the applicant must exhibit substantial deficits associated with that diagnosis.
+Three substantial deficits in six of the major life areas are required for medical eligibility for the program. - (2) Narrative documentation, adaptive behavior test scores support that the Claimant's son is substantially limited in only the area of self-care.
+While language scores were in the low range and documentation shows that he is delayed in language; evidence and testimony do not conclude that he has substantial limitation in language or in any of the other four major life areas.
+Neither the evidence presented nor testimony support that this child requires the level of care and services provided in an ICF/MR facility which is another requirement of the program.
 He therefore is not medically eligible for MR/DD waiver program services.